SpongeBed81/sveltix/README.md

 ## Why?

-Even though Svelte has a great store system it is very hard to work with complex data.
+Even though Svelte has a great store system.
+However, it is very hard to work with complex data.
 Sveltix solves this issue by providing a flexible API like Pinia which is integrated with Svelte stores, automaticly giving you the flexibility out of the box.

 ## Usage